Dolphin Research

 Overall, $Rivian Automotive(RIVN.US) delivered a disappointing performance in the third quarter, with both revenue and gross margin falling short of market expectations.

-① The starting price of the 2025 R1 series will be higher (e.g., R1S);
+① The starting price of the 2025 R1 series is higher (e.g., the R1S);

 The copyright of this article belongs to the original author/organization.